 Another thing you can do whilst you are in your room is, go and take a look at what mission you wish to play next.
 You are presented with past and new missions upon a map and you can see at a glance how many secrets you have found and how many times you have completed the level (? – It says completed and a number next to it, so I’m presuming that’s what it means).
 This allows you to backtrack and jump back into any previously completed mission at any point which, as I said above, is required if you wish to find everything out as you can’t see everything on your first pass without certain abilities/knowledge.

-The developers have advised me that they are looking at releasing an update (not the day-one one) which will map the Snap Turning to buttons rather than swiping.
-Once that’s in place then it will help those who have trouble with motion sickness and it will offer the means to turning fast and efficiently.
+The developers have advised me that they are looking at releasing an update (not the day-one one) that will map the Snap Turning to buttons rather than swiping.
+Once that’s in place then it will help those who have trouble with motion sickness and it will offer the means of turning fast and efficiently.

 In regards to combat, you are armed with a bow early on and this has taken the place of my favourite bow-mechanic in all the PSVR titles I have played.
 There is no guide and no laser sight, so you must learn to aim and fire for yourself but the game makes you really feel like you are there shooting those arrows.
 Later on, you find grenades as well but I never really used them as it requires you to go into your inventory, take them out, throw them and hope they hit – all whilst the enemy is coming at you.
 If you sneak up on the enemy then yeah, go for the grenade, otherwise – open fire!